IT project manager jobs - Main Region

 Project Manager job responsibilities

-- Develop project plans, identify resources required, set goals and allocate budget accordingly
+- Develop project plans, identify resources required and set goals

 - Assemble and coordinate project team members, assign responsibilities and outline schedule

 - Utilise effective means of communication across all phases of the project to ensure on-time completion